chriswrightdesign/websites-for-non-jerks/README.md

 ##6.
 Easy Forms &amp; Form controls

 - Are the requirements clear, and have you removed any unnecessary requirements?
-[What impacts web form conversion](http://www.lukew.com/ff/entry.asp?1416)
+[What impacts web form conversion](http://www.lukew.com/ff/entry.asp?1416) [Video: Increase form conversion](http://www.youtube.com/watch?v=ulJwW6zfR_o)
 - Reduced the number of fields?
 Is all the data you’re making them input really necessary?
 [Case Study: Fewer input fields increases conversion](http://www.lukew.com/ff/entry.asp?910)
 - Are your errors clear and in non-programmer language?
 - Do you actually expect people to be able to use Captcha on a phone?